Daylily-Zeleen/Godot-Tag/README.md

 DTag, a tool for creating tag like "GameplayTag" in Unreal Engine.

 The essence of DTag is `StringName`, this plugin provide tool to generate structured constant `Dictionary`, and provide editor inspector plugin to select **tag** and **tag domain**.

+## NOTE: This project is still under development, it may undergo significant changes in the future.

 ## Install: